 September 24 – bought city bus & train travel cards unlimited for 1 month via Skanetrafiken.

-September 25 – went to Migrationsverket to apply for our resident permit card (was advised 1 -2 weeks processing).
+September 25 – went to Migrationsverket to apply for our resident permit card (here’s a blog on how we applied for resident permit card in Sweden).
 Alfa Moving also started to provide us options for our prospective apartments.

 October 7 – met with the landlord for site inspection of our prospective apartment